Simofatt/chat-app/README.md

 5. **Run the Project:**
    Start the Tomcat server, and run the project by selecting one of the servlets.
 This will deploy your application on the Tomcat server.

-6. **Start the Repository:**
+6. **Star the Repository:**
-   Ensure the project is started and running properly.
-This step ensures that all components are functioning correctly.
+   Ensure to star and fork this repository.

 7. **Get in Touch:**
    If you encounter any issues or have questions, feel free to send a message.
 You can find my social media accounts in my bio.